pnp/PnP-PowerShell/README.md

 In order to install the cmdlets when you get this error specify the -SkipPublisherCheck switch with the Install-Module cmdlet, e.g. ```Install-Module SharePointPnPPowerShellOnline -SkipPublisherCheck -AllowClobber```

 ## Setup files ##
-You can download setup files from the [releases](https://github.com/officedev/pnp-powershell/releases) section of the PnP PowerShell repository.
+You can download the setup files from the [releases](https://github.com/officedev/pnp-powershell/releases) section of the PnP PowerShell repository.
 These files will up be updated on a monthly basis.
 Run the install and restart any open instances of PowerShell to use the cmdlets.

 # Updating #
 Every month a new release will be made available of the PnP PowerShell Cmdlets.
 If you earlier installed the cmdlets using the setup file, simply download the [latest version](https://github.com/SharePoint/PnP-PowerShell/releases/latest) and run the setup.
 This will update your existing installation.